1978 Major League Baseball postseason: New York Yankees vs. Kansas City Royals

 For the third year in a row, the Yankees and Royals met in the ALCS, and once again the Yankees came out on top, this time in four games, to return to the World Series for the third year in a row.

-In Kansas City, the Yankees blew out the Royals in Game 1, while in Game 2, the Royals responded with a blowout victory of their own to even the series.
+Jim Beattie pitched five innings of shutout ball as the Yankees blew out the Royals in Game 1 on the road.
+In Game 2, Larry Gura went six shutout innings as the Royals responded with a blowout win of their own to even the series headed to the Bronx.
 Game 3 was a slugfest that the Yankees narrowly won, thanks to a two-run home run from Thurman Munson in the bottom of the eighth.
 Game 4 was a pitchers' duel between Yankees' ace Ron Guidry and Royals' ace Dennis Leonard, which would be won by the former as the Yankees narrowly prevailed by one run to secure the pennant.

-Both teams would meet once more in the 1980 ALCS, where the Royals finally broke through.
-The Yankees would win their next AL pennant in 1981 over the Oakland Athletics in a sweep.
+Both teams would meet again in the ALCS in 1980 - where the Royals finally broke through in a sweep before falling in the World Series to the Philadelphia Phillies in six games.
+They would also meet in the ALDS in 2024, which was won by the Yankees before they too fell in the World Series.

+The Yankees would win their next pennant in 1981 over the Oakland Athletics in a sweep before coming up short in the World Series.

 National League Championship Series

 Los Angeles Dodgers vs. Philadelphia Phillies

 For the second consecutive year, the Dodgers and Phillies met in the NLCS.
 The Dodgers yet again prevailed in four games and advanced to the World Series for the second straight year.

 The Dodgers stole a Game 1 slugfest on the road, 9–5.
-They then took Game 2 off a complete game shutout from ace Tommy John.
-When the series shifted to Los Angeles for Game 3, the Phillies jumped out to an early lead and did not relinquish it, as they won by a 9–4 score to avoid a sweep.
-However, the Dodgers ended up winning the pennant in Game 4 with a narrow victory in extra innings.
+In Game 2, the Dodgers prevailed off a complete-game shutout from ace Tommy John.
+When the series shifted to Los Angeles for Game 3, Steve Carlton pitched a complete game as the Phillies blew out the Dodgers to get on the board in the series.
+However, the Dodgers ended up winning the pennant in Game 4 with a narrow victory in extra innings as Ron Cey scored the pennant-clinching run in the bottom of the tenth.

-The two teams would meet in the NLCS again in 1983, 2008 and 2009, however all three would be won by the Phillies.
-The Phillies would return to the NLCS in 1980, where they defeated the Houston Astros in five games to return to the World Series and win their first ever championship.
-The Dodgers would win their next NL pennant in 1981 over the Montreal Expos in five games.
+The Phillies would eventually win the pennant in 1980 over the Houston Astros in five games en route to their first ever World Series championship.

+The Dodgers would win their next pennant in 1981 over the Montreal Expos in five games en route to a World Series title.

+This was the last time the Dodgers defeated the Phillies in the postseason until 2025, as the Phillies would win the next three matchups against them in 1983, 2008 and 2009.